yawek9/discordverifier/README.md

 DeleteMessageAfter: 10 # The time in seconds after which the bot will delete all messages (the useful ones, other are deleted immediately)
 VerificationExpireAfter: 120 # The time in seconds after which the verification will expire
 LimitRolesToOne: true # If only one, the highest placed role should be assigned to the user
+ForceNicknamesOnDiscord: true # If true, users names on Discord will be synchronized with nicknames on the server
 ```

 Colors